izyumkin/MCEmojiPicker/README.md

 ```

 ### Arrow direction
 The direction of the arrow for EmojiPicker.
-The default value of this property is `.up`
+The default value of this property is `.up`.

 ```swift
 viewController.arrowDirection = .up
 ```

 ### Horizontal inset
 Inset from the `sourceView` border.
-The default value of this property is `0`
+The default value of this property is `0`.

 ```swift
 viewController.horizontalInset = 0
 ```

 ### Is dismiss after choosing
 Defines whether to dismiss emoji picker or not after choosing.
-The default value of this property is `true`
+The default value of this property is `true`.

 ```swift
 viewController.isDismissAfterChoosing = true
 ```

 ### Custom height
 Custom height for EmojiPicker.
-The default value of this property is `nil`
+The default value of this property is `nil`.

 ```swift
 viewController.customHeight = 300